netvl/immeta/Readme.md

 Support for more will come in future versions.

 **Important note:** this library is not intended to load actual image contents, i.e. the pixel data.
 If you need this functionality, consider using other libraries like [image](https://crates.io/crates/image).

 ## Usage

-Just add a dependency in your `Cargo.toml`:
+Just add a dependency to your `Cargo.toml`:

 ```toml
 [dependencies]